the-5-important-factors-in-singapore-property-investment

 Scarcity of Land In Singapore

-As a very small country, there is a scarcity of land in Singapore.
-It only has a total land area of 733.1 square kilometres (as of December 2021).
+Singapore only has a total land area of 733.1 square kilometres (as of December 2021).
 This makes it the 178th largest country in the world out of 197.
-It has a population size 5.975 million, but according to the Population White Paper (PWP), this is expected to hit 6.9 million by the year 2030.
+It has a population size of 5.975 million, but according to the Population White Paper (PWP), this is expected to hit 6.9 million by the year 2030.

-Given the scarcity of land, the Singapore government has stopped offering freehold land at its Land Sales (GLS) programme.
+Given the scarcity of land, the Singapore government has stopped offering freehold land in its Land Sales (GLS) programme.
 All new land plots will be sold with 99-year leases or shorter.
 This was stated by Prime Minister Lee Hsien Loong in his 2018 National Day Rally speech.

 He said flats with 99-year leases are sufficient to be handed down to one or two more generations before being reverted back to the state.
-He reckoned that if flats were sold as a freehold property, the government would eventually run out of land to build new flats for future generations.
+He reckoned that if flats were sold as freehold property, the government would eventually run out of land to build new flats for future generations.

 With freehold land getting scarcer, will freehold properties offer better ROI than 99-year leasehold properties for those looking at Singapore property investment?